 The seminar provides practical tips and proven HR best practices to enhance understanding and application of Philippine Labour Laws

 This one-day seminar highlights the features of the Labour Code of the Philippines” Presidential Decree No. 442, as well as the HR and legal practices in different industries.

-The seminar includes ‘practical tips’ and proven HR ‘in-country’ best practices to enhance understanding and application of Philippine Labour Laws’.
-It will equip HR professionals with necessary knowledge and understanding to maintain ‘employee engagement’ and prevention of ‘labour disputes’ in the Philippines.
+The seminar includes practical tips and proven HR ‘in-country’ best practices to enhance the understanding and application of Philippine Labour Laws.
+It will equip HR professionals with the necessary knowledge and understanding to maintain employee engagement and prevent labour disputes in the Philippines.

 • Important features of ‘Labour Code of the Philippines” Presidential Decree No. 442.